adamwych/neatproto/README.md

 You will probably want to send some messages between those two, and that means that you need a way to define the structure that will be sent over the network in both, C# and Rust.

-The easiest way would be to simply maintain two implementations and manually synchronize them whenever you make any change, but that's very inefficient and error-prone.
+The easiest way would be to maintain two implementations and manually synchronize them whenever you make any change, but that's very inefficient and error-prone.
 Instead, you can simply write a NeatProto file and then generate corresponding C# and Rust code automatically.